Agoric/documentation/main/glossary/README.md

 ## Purse **tyg**
 Purses hold [amounts](#amount) of a certain [mint](#mint) issued assets.
 Specifically amounts that are _stationary_.
 Purses can transfer part of their held balance to a [payment](#payment), which is usually used to transfer value.
 A purse's contents are all of the same [brand](#brand).

-For more information, see the [ERTP Guide's Purses section](https://agoric.com/documentation/ertp/guide/purses-and-payments.md#purses-and-payments) and the
-[ERTP API's Purses section](./ertp/api/purse.md).
+For more information, see the [ERTP Guide's Purses section](./ertp/guide/purses-and-payments.md#purses-and-payments) and the [ERTP API's Purses section](./ertp/api/purse.md).

 ## Quatloos
 An imaginary currenty Agoric docmentation uses in examples.
 For its origins, see the Wikipedia entry for the Star Trek episode [The Gamesters of Triskelion](https://en.wikipedia.org/wiki/The_Gamesters_of_Triskelion).

-## Reallocate
+## Reallocate/Reallocation

 When an offer exits due either to success or rejection, the associated payments that were escrowed with Zoe are automatically appropriately reallocated to the offer participants.
 If the offer was rejected or otherwise failed, Zoe gives the offer-making party back what